-Celtic: Olivier Ntcham believes money will not play a factor in Paris St-Germain clash.
+Celtic: Olivier Ntcham believes money won't be a factor in Paris St-Germain tie

 -